ax3cubed/Sales-API/README.md

 Sales API is a RESTful API designed to manage sales operations, including order processing, product management, and user authentication.
 The project is built using Node.js and TypeScript and follows modern best practices, including strict type-checking, comprehensive logging, and security features.
 ## Assignment
-1. Implement contrlers add routes for all services using user.controler.ts as a guide
-2. Update all existing entity models to take a Column type property explicitly using the order.model.ts as a guide
+1. Implement the route with the OpenApi Registry configurations
+2.  for each registry setup implement a function for Responses and requests to be generated.
+3. ensure that you implement them in a very abstracted way. (avoud repeating the same thing multiple times. )

 ## Table of Contents

 1. [Project Structure](notion://www.notion.so/Sales-API-53e13422c50f4c30a221f033d206003b?showMoveTo=true&saveParent=true#project-structure)